An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-Thus $(\Bij,+)$ gives a semantic account of the free SMC over a single object, or conversely, the latter can be seen as as diagrammatic syntax for the former.
+Thus $(\Bij,+)$ gives a semantic account of the free SMC over a single object.
+Conversely, the latter can be seen as as diagrammatic syntax for the former.

-In fact, this SMC is also equivalent (in a looser sense) to the non-strict SMC of finite sets and bijections between them, with the disjoint sum as monoidal product.
+In fact, this SMC is also equivalent to the non-strict SMC of finite sets and bijections between them, with the disjoint sum as monoidal product.
 The equivalence is also straightforward to establish, but requires us to fix a total ordering on every finite set.
-Since, we stay (largely) away from non-strict SMCs in this introduction, we will not see this in more details.

-This example is just a taster of an idea that we will develop further in Section~\ref{sec:semantics}, which is dedicated to the \emph{semantics}---that is, the interpretation---of string diagrams. \end{example}
+This example is just a taster of an idea that we will develop further in Section~\ref{sec:semantics}, dedicated to the \emph{semantics}---that is, the interpretation---of string diagrams. \end{example}